open-horizon/examples/edge/services/mms/README.md

 ## Running In Development Mode

-- Use the developer tool to run the container with a local development instance of the Cloud Sync Server (CSS).
-Normally, in production, you will use the CSS in the IBM Cloud, but during development it is convenient to have a dedicated and private "dev CSS" instance you can use.
+- Use the developer tool to run the container with a local development instance of the Model Management Service (MMS).
+Normally, in production, you will use the MMS in the IBM Public Cloud, or ICP, but during development it is convenient to have a dedicated and private "dev MMS" instance you can use.
 So we will show that approach here first.

 ```
 hzn dev service start